jfthuong/ScadeOnePractice/README.md

 Next level: accept a subset of any length (specified as a size parameter).

-## CHallenge 9: Matrix multiplication
+## Challenge 9: Matrix multiplication

 Write a function that accepts two square (2x2) matrices (two dimensional arrays), and returns the product of the two.
 Only square matrices will be given.